Last updated: 9 Dec 2020

 We do this to make the most of the funds our supporters give us.
 It’s expensive to host videos for playing on websites.
 If we use YouTube or Vimeo we can save the money of our supporters.

 Embedded features sometimes store cookies on your computer/mobile phone.
 We have less control over these cookies – as they are saved in a different location on your device.
-With this is mind, we have highlighted these cookies when they come up.
 They are called ‘third party cookies’.

 More about strictly necessary cookies